castle-engine/pascal-language-server/README.md

 Where exactly is the config file?

-- On Unix: `$HOME/.config/pasls/castle-pasls.ini` .
+- On Unix: `$HOME/.config/pasls/castle-pasls.ini`
+- On Windows: `C:/Users/<username>/AppData/Local/pasls/castle-pasls.ini`
 - In general: Uncomment `WriteLn('Reading config from ', FileName);` in UConfig.pas, run `pasls` manually, see the output.

 Allowed options: